IQ404/study-notes/README.md

 ### Deactivation

-At the time of writing, the taichi's implementation of deactivation is quite messy to me (or maybe it is my brain is messy at this point).
+At the time of writing, the taichi's implementation of deactivation is quite messy to me (or maybe it is my brain that is messy at this point).
 In my current understandings:

 - `.bitmasked` node does not do any memory recycling with respect to its activity (no matter if you are using `ti.deactivate()` or `.deactivate_all()` on it).
 So, whenever we want to recycle memory by deactivation, we may want to do it on `.pointer` node.